 It is ironic that Proctor, a predominantly moral man, is bought down by a lie and his adultery.
 The personal has been unduly politicised similar to how witnesses were convicted for being gay, not merely communist.

-She is an example of how personal transgressions were persecuted by McCarthy and the Salem trials to remove opponents to the continued trials.
+She is an example of how personal transgressions are persecuted by by society

 Proctor has since become a symbol of heroism and political martyrdom.